httpdaniel/cartpole-algorithms/notes/README.md

 # Notes

-This folder contains all meeting minutes, todo items, report text, and project progress.
+This directory contains all meeting minutes, todo items, report text, and project progress.